Aditisoni99/Breast-cancer-Prediction-/README.md

-# Python-final-project
+# Python-final-project # Breast Cancer Prediction using Wisconson Dataset
-This is a final project for python course
-# Overview of Breast Cancer Prediction Using Machine Learning Models:
+# Overview of Breast Cancer Prediction Using Machine Learning Models: Decision Tree and Naive Bayes
 This project aims to predict whether a breast tumor is malignant or benign using two machine learning models: Decision Tree and Naïve Bayes.
 The dataset contains diagnostic measurements of breast tumors, and the models are trained to classify tumors based on these measurements.

 **The project explores every stage, including data preprocessing, feature selection, model training, evaluation, and insights into performance metrics.**